ibm-cloud-docs/solution-tutorials/vmware-as-a-service-vdc.hidden.md

 1. Click on Details on the virtual machine.
 2. Click on Guest OS Customizations.
 3. Click on Edit.
-4. Under Specify Password will list the password auto generated during virtual machine provisioning.
+4. The password auto generated during virtual machine provisioning will be listed under Specify Password.
 Copy this password to a safe space to be used upon initial login.
 Click on Discard when this password has been saved.

-To connect to the virtual machine with console:
+To connect to the virtual machine using the web console:
 1. Click on Launch Web Console to open a local console to the virtual machine.
 2. Using the web console, log into the virtual machine using root as the user ID and the password you captured from the previous step.
 3. You should then be able to ping Internet resources such as www.ibm.com, showing that the networking is complete and working.

-## Connect to the virtual machines though Internet and validate connectivity
+## Connect to the virtual machines though the Internet and validate connectivity
 {: #vmware-as-a-service-vdc-connect-to-vm}
 {: step}

-The final step is to connect the virtual machine validate the deployment.
+The final step is to connect to the virtual machine through the Internet to validate the deployment and its network connectivity.

-To connect to the virtual machine through Public Internet:
+To connect to the virtual machine through the Internet:
-1. You should then be able to ping the public IP address `public-ip-0` from your laptop or workstation, showing that the networking is complete and working.
+1. You should be able to ping the public IP address `public-ip-0` from your laptop or workstation, showing that the networking is complete and working.
 2. You should be able to use RDP to connect to your Jump Server using the public IP address `public-ip-0` and the username and password collected in the previous step.
 3. You can then disable the FW rule `dnat-to-jump` created in the previous step by editing the rule and its State by sliding the State to Disabled (gray).